Port Colborne Recreationists

-The Port Colborne Recreationists were a Canadian junior ice hockey team in the Ontario Hockey Association, based in Port Colborne, Ontario.
-The Recreationists played at the Junior B level through the 1940s, with the exception of one season.
+The Port Colborne Recreationists were a Canadian junior ice hockey team in the Ontario Hockey Association, based in Port Colborne, Ontario, at the Port Colborne Athletic Club.
+The Recreationists played at the junior B level in the early 1940s and won the Sutherland Cup as national champions in 1943.
+They subsequently played at the junior A level for parts of two seasons, and were a farm team for the Buffalo Bisons in the American Hockey League.